ghinda/durruti/README.md

 * `set`: Set the store value.
 * `get`: Get the current store value.
 * `list`: List all values that the store had.
 History must be enabled.
 * `on`: Attach callback to events.
 The only event available right now is `change`.
-It triggers when the store value has changed.
+It triggers after the store value has changed.

 #### Example